 Go to Filter by Color from the drop-down menu of it.
-Select any color, here we have selected YELLOW as shown below.
+Select any color; we have selected YELLOW, as shown below.

-We can check the correctness of the applied SUBTOTAL formula by filtering the different colors as well.
+We can also check the correctness of the applied SUBTOTAL formula by filtering the different colors.

 Sum by Color in Excel – Example #2

 There is another way to sum the numbers by their colors.
 For this, we will consider the same data as shown in example-1.
-Now copy the column’s cells with numbers and paste it in separate sheet or in the same sheet in a different location.
+Now copy the column’s cells with numbers and paste them into a separate sheet or in the same sheet in a different location.

-Now quickly press Ctrl + T. This will enable the selected cells to get converted into table format.
+Now quickly press Ctrl + T. This will enable the selected cells to convert into table format.
 Now click on Ok from the Create Table box.

-Once we do that, selected cells will get converted into the table form.
-And another menu will get added with the name Design in the menu bar.
-Now Check tick the Total Row option from the Table Style Options.
+Once we do that, selected cells will convert into the table form.
+And another menu will add with the name Design in the menu bar.
+Now Check and tick the Total Row option from the Table Style Options.

 Once we do that, we will get the sum of cells at the bottom end of the column with a drop-down menu.
-Here we are getting sum as 786.
+Here we are getting a sum of 786.

-Now from the drop menu of the total sum, select Sum option as shown below.
+Now from the drop menu of the total sum, select the Sum option as shown below.

-By this we enable the table to sum the filtered data as per colored cells.
-Now go to the top filter drop down of the same column and select any required colored to get summed up from Filter by Color option.
-Select any color, here we have selected YELLOW as shown below.
+By this, we enable the table to sum the filtered data as per colored cells.
+Now go to the top filter drop-down of the same column and select any color to get summed up from the Filter by Color option.
+Select any color; we have selected YELLOW, as shown below.

-Once we do that, we will get the YELLOW colored filtered and the sum of the YELLOW colored cells in the below cell as shown below.
+Once we do that, we will get the YELLOW colored filtered and the sum of the YELLOW colored cells in the below cell.

 Sum by Color in Excel – Example #3

 There is another method of summing the numbers by their color.
-This will be done by VBA Marcos.
-For this, we will consider the same data which we have seen in example-1.
-And we will add separate cells of each product name to get the sum of their quantity sold.
+VBA Marcos will do this.
+For this, we will consider the same data we saw in example-1.
+And we will add separate cells for each product name to get the sum of their quantity sold.

-Now press Alt + F11 to get into Visual Basic for Application screen.
+Now press Alt + F11 to enter Visual Basic for the Application screen.

-Now go to Insert menu and select Module.
+Now go to the Insert menu and select Module.

 This will open a new Module to write code.
-Now in blank Module, write the code for enabling sum by color function in excel as shown below.
-You can use the same code to make some changes in that as well.
+Now in the blank Module, write the code for enabling the sum by color function in Excel, as shown below.
+You can also use the same code to make some changes in that.

 Close the complete window of VBA.
-Now go the cell reference of Mobile where we need to see the result and type “=” sign.
-Now search and select Sum Color function which we have created in VBA.
+Now go to the cell reference of Mobile, where we need to see the result and type the “=” sign.
+Now search and select the Sum Color function we created in VBA.